SiposPtr/SecuTest/README.md

 ## 🚧 Disclaimer

 This project is for **educational and ethical hacking** purposes only.
 Don’t use it to bypass security in apps you don’t own or have permission to test.
+Also this project is built to enhance my resume, so its very much a **WIP** project, but wuld love to make it neat. :)
 ---